brunostjohn/CarveraPCBGuide/README.md

 ## Generating the gcode for lasering on the back silkscreen.

 About the same as the front silkscreen.
-Remember, don't mirror anything.
-You don't need to do that in MakeraCAM.
-Some text may be mirrored once you import.
-That's deceiving.
-Ignore it and just delete.
+Just with the caveat that you have to mirror it vertically as shown in the previous sections.

 ## Generating the gcode for drills and edge cuts.